 With proper care and maintenance, your concrete drive can remain in excellent condition for as many as 50 years (and even more).

 One of the major advantages or concrete is that it doesn't change its structure in high temperatures, especially during our hotttest summers.
 In fact, concrete remains relatively cool and is an ideal choice for Cleveland homes.

-Additionally, concrete drives and pavements provide effective barriers to termites.
+Additionally, Ohio concrete drives and pavements provide effective barriers to termites.
 The durability of the driveway structure depends not only on the quality of the concrete material itself, but also on the way in which it is laid.